cossacklabs/themis/tools/afl/README.md

  2. Install _american fuzzy lop_.
     It’s usually available in your system’s package repositories.
-    If not then [pay a visit here][afl] for build instructions.
+    If not, then [pay a visit here][afl] for build instructions.

-    On Debian-like systems:
+    On Debian-like systems use:

     ```
     sudo apt-get install afl
     ```

-    On macOS:
+    On macOS use:

     ```
     brew install afl-fuzz